Blanketflower

 Gaillardia aristata

-The bi-colored wildflower resembles an Indian blanket and comes in yellow, red, burgundy, and brown shades.
-It is native to the Northern Rockies and more suitable for cold weather than its cousin, the Indian Blanket.
-The flowers are easy to grow and provide color throughout the season.
+The lovely bi-colored wildflower, reminiscent of a vibrant Indian blanket, blooms in cheerful shades of yellow, red, burgundy, and brown.
+This delightful plant is native to the Northern Rockies and thrives in colder climates, even more so than its cousin, the Indian Blanket.
+It’s a joy to grow and adds wonderful bursts of color throughout the season.

-Meriwether Lewis collected the first specimen of this wildflower on July 7, 1806.
-Botanist Frederick Traugott Pursch later studied this and other native species, completing a catalog of the species discovered during the famous expedition.
-The genus "Gaillardia" is named after the 18th-century French botanist Gaillard de Charentonneau.
-The common name "Blanket Flower" is believed to refer to the brightly colored blossoms' resemblance to Native American weaving.
+Meriwether Lewis was fortunate enough to collect the first specimen of this beautiful wildflower on July 7, 1806.
+The talented botanist Frederick Traugott Pursch later took an interest in this and other native treasures, creating a detailed catalog of the groundbreaking discoveries made during the famous expedition.
+The genus "Gaillardia" honors the 18th-century French botanist Gaillard de Charentonneau, while the common name "Blanket Flower" wonderfully reflects how these vibrant blossoms remind us of the intricate designs found in Native American weaving.

 Height: 2’-3'